roytseng-tw/Detectron.pytorch/README.md

   Mentioned in Detectron's GETTING_STARTED.md:
   > Box AP on coco_2014_minival should be around **22.1%** (+/- 0.1% stdev measured over 3 runs)

-  Because lack of multiple GPUs for training with larger batch size, this tutorial example is a good for measuring the training from scratch performance.
+  Because lack of multiple GPUs for training with larger batch size, this tutorial example is a good example for measuring the training from scratch performance.

   - Training command: